microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUserPassword.md

 ## PARAMETERS

 ### -EnforceChangePasswordPolicy
-If set to true, force the user to change their password
+If set to true, force the user to change their password.

 ```yaml
 Type: Boolean